arneldy/arneldy.github.io/pages/about.md

 I'm an Anatomic and Clinical Pathologist from the Philippines.

-This is my personal portfolio of research and projects that interest me.
+This is my personal portfolio of research projects and stuff that interest me.

 This site is built using Paul Le's [Portfolio Jekyll Theme](https://github.com/LeNPaul/portfolio-jekyll-theme).

+Photos courtesy of of [Unsplash](https://unsplash.com).